Thanox-lab/Thanox-lab/README.md

 ---

+### 🎓 Education

+**BSc (Hons) Computer Science with Artificial Intelligence** Affiliated with **Coventry University, UK** — studied via **NIBM (National Institute of Business Management)** Final-Year Student

+---

 ### 👋 About Me

-I'm Thanojan, a final-year **BSc (Hons) Computer Science with Artificial Intelligence** student (Coventry University UK, via NIBM).
-I'm building a genuine, end-to-end QA foundation in the open — real test plans, real bug investigations, and real automation — not just claiming skills on paper.
+I'm Thanojan, building a genuine, end-to-end QA foundation in the open — real test plans, real bug investigations, and real automation — not just claiming skills on paper.

 - 🎯 Aiming for a **QA Engineer** role, with New Zealand as a long-term goal
 - 🧪 Practicing **manual, API, database, and automated testing** across full QA workflows